vectordotdev/vector/docs/about/data-model/log.md

 ### Arrays

-For simplicity and performance reasons, Vector represents arrays with indexed keys.
-This means that when Vector ingests arrays it will flatten the items into keys containing the index.
+For simplicity and performance reasons, Vector represents arrays with indexed fields.
+This means that when Vector ingests arrays it will flatten the items into fields containing the index.
 Additionally, when Vector outputs data it will explode the array back into it's original array structure.

 For example, if Vector ingests the following data: